thecognifly/cognifly-python/README.md

 ## Usage

 In order to use the installed library, the `cognifly_controller.py` script must first be running on Cognifly.
-At the moment, this can be done by SSH-ing the drone, and executing the following command:
+At the moment, this can be done by connection to the drone through SSH, and executing the following command:

 ```bash
 cognifly-controller